 The primary focus of a keto diet is choosing foods with low carbohydrates.
 But what are carbohydrates?
 Carbohydrates are the starches, sugars, and fibers that are found in grains, fruits, vegetables, and milk products.

 While a keto diet focuses on limiting the amount of carbohydrates you eat, a certain balance of carbs is important for a healthy diet.
 That’s because there are three macronutrients that your body needs to function properly: carbohydrates, fats, and protein.
 But with a keto diet, you’re lowering the amount of carbs you intake while increasing the amount of fat.
-But when you’re lowering your carbs, you’ll want to pay attention to the net carbohydrates, not the total amount of carbs.
+As you begin lowering your carbs, you’ll want to pay attention to the net carbohydrates, not the total amount of carbs.

-Basically, net carbs are the total carbs minus the amount of fiber and sugar alcohols.
-That’s because those two types of carbs are thought to have a minimal impact on your blood sugar levels.
+To calculate net carbs you take the total carbs minus the amount of dietary fiber and sugar alcohols (total carbs - dietary fiber - sugar alcohols = net carbs).
+That’s because carbs that are derived from diatary fiber and sugar alcohols have a minimal impact on your blood sugar levels.

 Ketosis and High-Fat